EdgeNet-project/edgenet-legacy-2024/README.md

 ## Contributing

 The EdgeNet software is free and open source, licensed under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0); we invite you to contribute.
+You can access [contribution guide](/docs/guides/contribution_guides.md) for more information on how to contribute.